SHIVERSKIKH/AutimnSeminar/README.md

 1. Local changes from VSCode

-2. Remotr shanges from GitHub
+2. Remote shanges from GitHub